apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // ID of RM, this will be used to identify which RM of the request comes from. string rmID = 3;

-  // Pass the build information of k8shim to core. map<string, string> buildInfo = 4;
 }

 message ApplicationRequest {